jklsnt/taproot3/src/history/history11/KBxJacksonianPolitics.md

 why we care: argues that coming to terms with jackson is crucial to the understanding of american hist

-- historians rate prez at the top, washintion lincoln and FRD all were during the "three great political revolutions that defined the american experience"
+- historians rate prez at the top, washintion lincoln and FDR all were during the "three great political revolutions that defined the american experience"
 	- US rev + constitution,
 	- civil war,
 	- new deal